michalkow/xkcd-substitutions/README.md

 License
 -------
-xkcd-substitutions script is released under [MIT license](http://opensource.org/licenses/mit-license.php).
+The xkcd-substitutions script is released under the [MIT license](http://opensource.org/licenses/mit-license.php).

 Credits
 -------
-xkcd-substitutions script was created by [Michał Kowalkowski](https://github.com/michalkow).
-You can contact me at [kowalkowski.michal@gmail.com](mailto:kowalkowski.michal@gmail.com)
+The xkcd-substitutions script was created by [Michał Kowalkowski](https://github.com/michalkow).
+You can contact me at [kowalkowski.michal@gmail.com](mailto:kowalkowski.michal@gmail.com).